-This Policy governs admission and occupancy of units at City Gardens development in the City of Chicago.
-City Gardens is a mixed income community consisting of 76 apartments.
-There will be 55 low-income tax credit units LIHTC Units, 25 of which will receive public housing assistance ("PHA-Assisted Units"), and 21 market rate units ("Market Rate Units" and together with the LIHTC Units and the PHA-Assisted Units, the "units" and each "unit").
+This Policy governs admission and occupancy of units at Legends South Phase C-3 in the City of Chicago.
+Legends South Phase C-3 is a mixed income community consisting of 71 apartments, to be known as "Phase C-3" of Legends South.
+There will be 55 lowincome tax credit units, 30 of which will receive public housing assistance, and 16 market rate units.

-This policy is subject to the United States Housing Act of 1937, as amended, Title VI of the Civil Rights Act of 1964, and all other civil rights requirements, regulations promulgated by the U.S. Department of Housing and Urban Development ("HUD"), Annual Contributions Contract ("ACC"), Regulatory and Operating Agreement, Section 42 of the Internal Revenue Code of 1986, and state and local laws, the CHA Leaseholder Housing Choice and Relocation Right's Contract (hereinafter "RRC") and CHA Relocation Rights Contract for Families with Initial Occupancy After 10/01/1999.
-Applicants for occupancy of units (referred to herein as "Applicants" or an "Applicant") who are governed by the Relocation Rights Contract (as defined in that contract) will be referred to as "RRC Applicants".
+This policy is subject to the United States Housing Act of 1937, as amended, Title VI of the Civil Rights Act of 1964, and all other civil rights requirements, regulations promulgated by the U.S. Department of Housing and Urban Development (HUD), Annual Contributions Contract, Regulatory and Operating Agreement, Section 42 of the Internal Revenue Code of 1986, and state and local laws, the CHA Leaseholder Housing Choice and Relocation Right's Contract (hereinafter "RRC") and CHA Relocation Rights Contract for Families with Initial Occupancy After 10/01/1999.
+Applicants who are governed by the Relocation Rights Contract (as defined in that contract) will be referred to as "RRC applicants".

-The Agent will not discriminate on the basis of race, color, creed, national origin, religion, age, (when age eligibility is not a factor), sex, disability, sexual orientation (including gender identity), order of protection status, military discharge status, source of income status, or familial status in any phase of the occupancy process.
+The Agent will not discriminate on the basis of race, color, creed, national origin, religion, age (when age eligibility is not a factor), sex, disability, sexual orientation (including gender identity), order of protection status, military discharge status, source of income status, or familial status in any phase of the occupancy process.
 The occupancy process includes, but is not necessarily limited to, application processing, leasing, transfers, access to management and services, access to common facilities, treatment of residents and termination of occupancy.